 When the Bath Extension was opened in 1874 the line was single-track throughout, with just a few passing-places.
 About 1½ miles south of the station at Masbury the line crossed over Hamwood Viaduct and then passed through a single-bore tunnel under Winsor Hill, but initially there was no other railway installation at that location.
 However in 1876 a siding "for Mr Beauchamp" was opened there to serve the adjacent Winsor Hill Quarry.
 The quarry and the siding were located on the Down side of the line immediately north of the tunnel, with the access point for the siding facing to Up trains.
 A new signal-box was opened to control the siding and this was an elevated wooden structure situated on the Up side of the line next to the siding point.
 Details of the signalling are incomplete, but apart from the siding point and its Facing Point Lock there were Distant and Home signals in both directions, the two Up signals being south of the tunnel.

-Although some sources quote 1875 for that work, according to PRO file MT6/156/11 the S&DJR advised the Board of Trade (BoT) that they wished to bring the siding into use on 1-May-1876.
+Although some sources quote 1875 for that work, according to National Archives file MT6/156/11 the S&DJR advised the Board of Trade (BoT) that they wished to bring the siding into use on 1-May-1876.
 Clearly it was inspected about that time, as a letter from Colonel Yolland dated 5-May-1876 required the provision of electric repeaters for the Distant signals as they could not be seen from the signal-box.
-He also stipulated that the signal-box had to be a block-post, but later in the same year the S&DJR decided that it would cease to be a block-post (Minute 369 of S&DJR Officers' Meeting on 8-Nov-1876), and it is believed that change took effect on 1-Jan-1877.
+He also stipulated that the signal-box had to be a block-post, but later in the same year the S&DJR decided that it would cease to be a block-post (Minute 369 of S&DJR Officers' Meeting on 8-November-1876), and it is believed that change took effect on 1-January-1877 (a date recorded by the late CR Clinker from S&DJR Signal Instruction No 3).
 There is more information about the early block working below.

 |Winsor Hill second signal-box